ouyi/dropwizard-demo/README.md

 # README

+This demo project showcases the following:

+- dropwizard for RESTful web services
+- rabbitmq as the message broker for service coordination
+- jdbi for database accesses

 ## Overview

+The dwdemo application allows some csv files to be uploaded, cleansed, transformed, and inserted into databases.

-The dwdemo application (entry point: `io.github.ouyi.dwdemo.DemoApplication`) exposes two endpoints:
+It (entry point: `io.github.ouyi.dwdemo.DemoApplication`) exposes two endpoints:

     PUT     /upload/{target} (io.github.ouyi.dwdemo.api.UploadResource)
     POST    /transform/{filename} (io.github.ouyi.dwdemo.api.TransformResource)